hilogames/Flippy/Development.md

     - robots: put the circuit on a platform, and different outputs activate movement in a different direction.

+    - guns: fire a mortar to attack someone else's track.

 - Upload Flippy to github.